Construction of exact refinements for the two-dimensional hierarchical B-spline de Rham complex: Preliminaries

 The sequences $\complex{R}$ and $\complex{R}_0$ are called complexes because of two properties.
 First, each differential operator maps from one space into the next space, meaning that, for the $\complex{R}$ and $\complex{R}_0$ sequences it respectively holds

+where \(\image\) denotes the image of a given map; similarly, we will use \(\kernel\) for the kernel.
 Second, the composition of the two operators is identically zero, meaning for example $\curl (\grad f) = 0$ for any $f \in \Hone$.
-Given these two properties, we can define the following (quotient) spaces called the cohomology spaces of $\complex{R}$ and $\complex{R}_0$,
+Given these two properties, we can define the following (quotient) spaces called the \(k\)-cohomology spaces of $\complex{R}$, and $\complex{R}_0$, for \(k=0,1,2\),

 The elements of $\cohomo^k(\complex{R})$ are called harmonic scalar/vector fields, and the elements of $\cohomo^k(\complex{R}_0)$ are called harmonic scalar/vector fields with zero trace.
 These cohomology spaces are important because, first, they capture the topological properties of the domain $\domain$ and, second, the solutions to scalar and vector Laplacians are well-defined up to harmonic fields.
 The following two paragraphs elaborate on this structure that underlies the Hilbert de Rham complex.